govau/notify-client-java/README.md

 ##### `olderThanId`

 A String parameter, if null or empty all messages are returned.
-Otherwise you can filter to fetch all received text messages older than the given id.
+Otherwise you can filter to fetch the latest 250 received text messages older than the given id.

 </details>